-Episode topic: How should you approach your account-based strategy in 2021?
+Episode topic: How should you approach your account-based strategy post-COVID?

 In this episode, host Shahin Hoda chats with Bev Burgess, Senior Advisor at ITSMA, about key trends in the account-based marketing domain and its changes in the last four years.